douglas-larocca/ipyfuturize/README.md

 Line arguments are passed directly to the `futurize` script.

-Executing `%%futurize?` will show same help info as `!futurize --help`.
+Executing `%%futurize?` will show the same help info as `!futurize --help`.

 If you're using a virtual environment it will attempt to find the `futurize` script at `$VIRTUAL_ENV/bin/futurize`, otherwise it assumes the one you want to use is in `$PATH`.